toolleeo/cli-apps/README.md

 * [qrcp](https://github.com/claudiodangelis/qrcp) - Transfer Files Between Desktop And Mobile Devices Over Wi-Fi By Scanning A QR Code.
 * [rclone](https://github.com/rclone/rclone) - Rclone manages file synchronization on cloud storage.
 * [rclone-tui](https://github.com/darkhz/rclone-tui) - Cross-platform manager for rclone, which aims to be on-par with the web GUI.
-* [rsync](https://github.com/WayneD/rsync) - Mirror directories across networked machines; handles diffs/changed files; works across SSH; plenty of parameters.
+* [rsync](https://github.com/WayneD/rsync) - Mirror directories across networked machines
 * [sharing](https://github.com/parvardegr/sharing) - Sharing is a command-line tool to share directories and files from the CLI to iOS and Android devices without the need of an extra client app.
 * [shcopy](https://github.com/aymanbagabas/shcopy) - Copy text to your system clipboard locally and remotely using ANSI OSC52 sequence.
-* [sitecopy]() - Synchronizes a local copy of a website with a remote copy on a server; does not use SSH/`scp` but FTP for file copy; useful when the remote server does not support secure copy.
+* [sitecopy]() - Synchronizes a local copy of a website with a remote copy on a server
 * [stftp](https://sourceforge.net/projects/stftp/) - (simple terminal FTP) aims to be a "easy-to-use and unbloated client for the UNIX (and UNIX-like) console".
 * [tran](https://github.com/abdfnx/tran) - Securely transfer and send anything between computers with TUI.
 * [Unison](https://github.com/bcpierce00/unison) - File synchronizer.
 It allows two replicas of a collection of files and directories to be stored on different hosts (or different disks on the same host), modified separately, and then brought up to date by propagating the changes in each replica to the other.
-* [Woof](https://github.com/simon-budig/woof/) - (Web Offer One File) sets up an HTTP webserver to serve files from a given local directory; all the users connected to the network can see and download the files.
+* [Woof](https://github.com/simon-budig/woof/) - (Web Offer One File) sets up an HTTP webserver to serve files from a given local directory
 * [xh](https://github.com/ducaale/xh) - xh is a friendly and fast tool for sending HTTP requests.
 It reimplements as much as possible of HTTPie's excellent design.
 * [Yark](https://github.com/Owez/yark) - YouTube archiving made simple.
-* [youtube-dl](https://github.com/ytdl-org/youtube-dl/) - Downloads videos from [YouTube](https://www.youtube.com/) and some other sites; useful for automated bulk downloads.
+* [youtube-dl](https://github.com/ytdl-org/youtube-dl/) - Downloads videos from [YouTube](https://www.youtube.com/) and some other sites
 * [yt-splitter](https://github.com/redsolver/yt-splitter) - Downloads and splits audio tracks from a YouTube video according to the chapters/tracks.
 Useful for compilations or full album uploads.
 * [ytfzf](https://github.com/pystardust/ytfzf) - A POSIX script that helps you find Youtube videos (without API) and opens/downloads them using mpv/youtube-dl.
 * [ytmdl](https://github.com/deepjyoti30/ytmdl) - Get songs from Youtube in mp3 format.